 The Princess Margaret Trail

 Started in 2014, this is a hiking trail starting Infront of Plantation House which extends via an overwater 'Causeway' round the headland towards Princess Margaret Beach.
-It replaced a greatly valued pedestrian path that had been used for at least 80 years but was blocked by the opportunist construction of a large house in 2008, which forced walkers to use the main road with its lack of sidewalks and ever-present diesel fumes.
+It replaced a greatly valued pedestrian path that had been used for at least 80 years but was blocked fifteen years ago by newly built properties, which forced walkers to use the main road with its lack of sidewalks and ever-present diesel fumes.

 In 2015 the Trail was extended over the connecting headland round to Lower Bay and a year later across the front of the newly refurbished Plantation House.
 This completed an amenity that is greatly valued by locals and visitors alike.
 It now enables pedestrian access all the way from the fort above Hamilton round to Lower Bay and beyond - over three miles of heritage, beauty and smiling faces.